 The program supports public land managers to deliver urban forest restoration projects within the Swan Canning Riverpark (Riverpark) and surrounds (including tributaries and drainage lines) in the Swan Canning catchment.
 This is a unique opportunity, with funding available for projects that address the following priorities:

-• Improved condition, structure and function of the Riverpark’s urban forest ecosystems including drainage lines and tributaries in the Swan Canning catchment
+• Improved condition, structure and function of urban forest ecosystems in the Riverpark and along its drainage lines and tributaries

-• Improved habitat value and increased use by native fauna through revegetation
+• Improved habitat value, connectivity and increased use by native fauna through revegetation

-• Improved management of the Riverpark’s urban forest by State and local government
+• Improved management of the Riverpark and connected urban forest by State and local government

-• Improved quality of water entering the Swan and Canning rivers
+• Improved quality of water entering the river via the Riverpark

-Applications for funding can be made at any time during the year and will be assessed to ensure they meet established criteria.
-Public land managers are encouraged to discuss project ideas with DBCA’s Urban Forest Coordinator, who can be contacted on 9278 0900 or riverbank@dbca.wa.gov.au to arrange an online appointment or site visit.
-The Swan Canning Riverpark Urban Forest program grant opportunity guidelines are available in the downloads section below.
+Public land managers are invited to submit project proposals for the current round of funding which closes at 4pm 5 December 2025.
+Potential applicants are encouraged to discuss project ideas with DBCA's Urban Forest Coordinator, who can be contacted on 9278 0974 or riverbank@dbca.wa.gov.au to arrange an online appointment or site visit.
+Project proposal forms can be requested at this time.
+The Swan Canning Riverpark Urban Forest Funding Guidelines 2025-26 are available in the downloads section below.
+Further opportunities to apply for funding will be announced in 2026-27.

 Projects that have received funding under the Swan Canning Riverpark Urban Forest Funding program.